 2) Mod & Pitch Wheel: I know, it’s a mini controller, but having these two features could of really put this unit over the top.
 Even if they built in a cheap pitch/mod strip, that would have done the trick.

 All in all, it’s a good controller especially if it’s a tool you ‘need’ in your arsenal.
 Do you need a smaller 25 key midi keyboard?
 That’s what it all boils down to.

 Who this controller is for

-This mid keyboard is perfect for the person he moves around a lot or likes the flexibility of being able to work on the go.
-I like to toss this puppy in the backpack along with my macbook and head off to Starbucks, the park, friends house etc.
+This midi keyboard is perfect for the person who moves around a lot or likes the flexibility of being able to work on the go.
+I like to toss this puppy in the backpack along with my MacBook and head off to Starbucks, the park, a friend’s house, etc.

 Who this controller isn’t for

-Those looking for grade “A” stability for a cheap price.
-The producers likes hammering the life out of their keys.
-Composers expecting a good feel from the keys.
-They aren’t full size (width).
+The music producer who likes hammering the life out of their keys.
+Composers expecting a weighted feel from the keys.
+Those who need the flexibility of full size (width) keyboard.

 Akai Mpk Mini Price vs Functionality

 The Mpk Mini is worth the price, especially if you need a controller thats light, mobile and budget friendly.
 Every music creative knows the struggle of finding affordable studio gear, that functions well and doesn’t hit the pockets too hard.
 The Akai Mpk Mini strikes that perfect balance and gets the job done!